Radonoxius/Wec-Systems-Tasks-2025/README.md

 # Wec-Systems-Tasks-2025
-WEC Systems task: Parallel computing with C (includes Rust + FFI as well)
+WEC Systems task: Parallel computing with C (includes a touch of Rust + FFI as well)

 ## Task 1
 The task 1 programs were compiled with the highest levels of